jeromejouanin/ansible-role-postgresql/README.md

 # ansible-role-postgresql
-An ansible role to install PostgreSQL
+An Ansible Role that install and manage a PostgreSQL (http://www.postgresql.org/) server.